Unit of study_

 NURS1004: Nursing Knowledge, Practice and Policy

-This unit of study explores nursing from historical, theoretical, professional, ethical and legal perspectives.
-It aims to develop knowledge and mindful action in nursing practice by introducing students to the Framework for Practice Thinking, the Fundamentals of Care framework and the concept of partnering with patients in their own care.
-An understanding of the role of the nurse in the provision of comprehensive care across different contexts, the importance of interprofessional collaboration and the principles underpinning the safe practice of nursing, including evidence-based practice and infection control will be introduced.
+In this unit of study, students will examine nursing from historical, theoretical, professional, ethical and legal perspectives.
+An understanding of the role of the nurse in the provision of comprehensive person-centred care across different contexts, the importance of interprofessional collaboration and the principles underpinning the safe nursing practice will be introduced.
 The unit will also address the role of digital health technology in the provision of safe, quality healthcare.
-Furthermore, students will be prepared with the communication skills required to enable effective partnerships with patients across the lifespan and in the context of cultural and social diversity.
+Furthermore, students will be prepared with the communication strategies required to enable effective partnerships with people across the lifespan and in the context of cultural and social diversity.

 Unit details and rules